Skip to main content

 External package:

-The sqlite provider id is a compatibility alias for the kl-sqlite-storage npm package.
+The sqlite provider id is a compatibility alias for the kl-plugin-storage-sqlite npm package.
 Install the external package in the host environment that loads Kanban Lite:

 The package exports both cardStoragePlugin and attachmentStoragePlugin.